KRISHNA-git11/KRISHNA-git11/README.md

 ## Hi there 👋
-This is Sai Krishna Bollina, Mechanical Engineer kinda interested in everything!
+This is Sai Krishna Bollina

 ## 🧑‍💻 Tech stack